African Wildlife Experience

 • Food preparation

-• Tracking and monitoring free roaming cheetahs
+• Tracking and monitoring free-roaming cheetahs

 • Researching and observing wild meerkat families